Why Augmented Reality is the Future of eCommerce

 From makeup to furniture, anything we used to purchase online without trying, and only trusting our gut feeling is about to be history, thanks to AR.
 Pioneers of beauty retailers such as Sephora and Ulta are turning to AR to help customers digitally test out hundreds of beauty products with thousands of shades to assist in buying decisions.

-Consumers can try on Gucci’s Rhyton, Tennis 1977 and Screener shoes, and the ever-popular Gucci Ace.
-This provides an unparalleled online user experience as it enables customers to engage and familiarize themselves with the product and purchase them more confidently despite the restrictions caused by the Covid-19 pandemic.
+Consumers can try on Gucci’s Rhyton, Tennis 1977, and Screener shoes, and the ever-popular Gucci Ace.
+This provides an unparalleled online user experience as it enables customers to engage and familiarize themselves with the product and purchase it more confidently despite the restrictions caused by the COVID-19 pandemic.

 Probably nobody can argue the way social media influences our daily routines, preferences, and behaviors, and Snapchat is using its powerful position to drive the change in AR shopping.

-Snapchat Lenses now allow businesses to offer users real-time product and pricing updates, in addition to augmented reality try-on, and the ability to make purchases without leaving the Snapchat app.
+Snapchat Lenses now allow businesses to offer users real-time product and pricing updates, in addition to augmented reality try-on technology, and the ability to make purchases without leaving the Snapchat app.
 User experience is quite unique in terms of how many components of shopping can be completed all in one:

 Search through different products, try on the one you like, and check out!
 It is an incredibly huge opportunity for shoppers as it eliminates many of the in-store shopping’s difficulties.
 This is also awesome for the brands because, with the help of AR lenses for shopping, they can achieve a marketing channel within a sales channel.
 What could be more thrilling than that?